Welcome from the Program Director

 Additionally, our program aims to equip our graduates with the necessary skills to work with interprofessional teams to affect positive patient outcomes.

-Bronson Battle Creek Hospital serves as the primary teaching site for our residents.
-Residents will also have the opportunity to develop their own continuity practice working side-by-side with faculty seeing patients at Grace Health, a federally qualified health center (FQHC), that is the location for our Family Medicine Practice.
-Our OB/GYN and Pediatrics experience will be coordinated with providers at Grace Health as well.
+The residency program is based on a strong partnership that provides an outstanding clinical experience.
+Bronson Battle Creek Hospital serves as the primary inpatient teaching site for our residency program.
+Residents also develop their own continuity practice working side-by-side with faculty seeing patients at Grace Health, a federally qualified health center (FQHC), which is the site of our Family Medicine Practice.
+The OB/GYN and pediatrics experience is coordinated with providers at Grace Health as well.

 While focusing on the broad-based skill set that is essential to effectively manage the practical aspects of primary care, our curriculum offers flexibility, with adequate elective time to meet the individual needs and plans of each of our residents.